-3.3.4.2 In all cases the lowest water level in the boiler shall not be less than 150 mm above the highest heating-surface point.
-This distance shall also be maintained when the ship is listed up to 5 degress either side and under all possible service trim conditions.
+3.3.4.2 In all cases the lowest water level in the boiler shall be at a distance not less than 150 mm above the highest heating-surface point subject to direct heat radiation.
+This distance shall also be maintained when the ship is listed up to 5 degrees either side and under all possible service trim conditions.
+Herewith, the fire and flue tubes of fire-tube and composite boilers shall be covered with water by at least half of their length.